Moir\'e spintronics: Emergent phenomena, material realization and machine learning accelerating discovery: Moir e spintronics with twisted vdW magnets

 Another candidate moir\'e system for skyrmion formation is twisted homobilayer of vdW magnetic layers with ferromagnetic order, for instance, several theoretical studies reported skyrmions in twisted bilayer CrX$_3$.
 Most of them adopted the effective spin Hamiltonian with the DMI to explore the moir\'e magnets \cite{Yangb2023,Akram2021_NL,Hejazi2021,Fumega2023}.
 For instance, as shown in \Figure{fig4}(e), Yang \textit{et al.} \cite{Yangb2023} found a new type of magnetic skyrmion bubble (SkB) due to the emergence of MMEIs in tBL-CrI$_3$ with a twist angle 1.41$^{\circ}$, which has non-conserved helicity $\gamma$ [\Figure{fig4}(f)] and has never been predicted pr observed in previous works. \Figure{fig4}(f) shows that SkBs located in same (different) layers have same (opposite) sign of $\gamma$.
 Additionally, the topological number and vorticity for SkBs in top and bottom layer are -1 and 1, respectively. \Figure{fig4}(g) shows the interactions between SkBs as a function of in the same layer or different layers the distance between them.
 Interestingly, there is an attractive interaction between them two SkBs when they are far from each other [see SkB1 and SkB3 in \Figure{fig4}(g)].
 Conversely, a much stronger repulsion between them emerges if two SkBs are close to each other [see SkB1 and SkB4 in \Figure{fig4}(g)].
 As a result, SkBs in different layers cannot exist at the same stacking site.
 By contrast, Ray \textit{et al.} \cite{Ray2021} determined the spin textures in twisted magnetic bilayers with interlayer DDI at low temperature by carrying out Monte Carlo (MC) simulations. \Figure{fig4}(h) presents a phase diagram of five distinct phases of spin textures in parameter space of the interlayer Heisenberg exchange coupling and DDI with a twist angle 1.61$^{\circ}$.
 The spin textures in five different phases are demonstrated in \Figure{fig4}(h).
 They found three distinct skyrmion phases (phase \uppercase\expandafter{\romannumeral1}, \uppercase\expandafter{\romannumeral3}, and \uppercase\expandafter{\romannumeral5}), which have different topological charge distributions (point, rod, and ring shapes) as shown in \Figure{fig4}(i).
 Xiao \textit{et al.} \cite{Xiaof2021} found the formation of nonuniform magnetization textures by applying a uniform external magnetic field in tBL-CrX$_3$ in the absence of DMI and DDI, including magnetic skyrmion with different topological numbers and topologically trivial magnetic bubble as shown in \Figure{fig4}(j).
 Moreover, moir\'e skyrmions are discovered in tBL-CrI$_3$ \cite{Ghader2022} and twisted bilayer $\alpha$-RuCl$_3$ \cite{Akram2024} by introducing Kitaev interactions in a generic spin Hamiltonian.
+Overall, the stabilization mechanisms of skyrmion (lattice) in magnetic moir\'e system can be classified as follows: The substrate-induced interfacial DMI including the interlayer and intralayer DMI with a uniform external magnetic field dominates skyrmion stabilization in tBL-CrI$_3$ with layered BN substrate \cite{Yangb2023,Akram2021}.
+The coexistence of FM and AFM interlayer couplings from competing FM/AFM domains in twisted homobilayers like tBL-CrI$_3$ may allow for a further reduction in magnetic energy to form an in-plane winding texture instead of uniform magnetization even without asymmetric interactions such as the DMI \cite{Xiaof2021,Kim2023}.
+When twisting the FM monolayer on an AFM substrate, the MMEIs combined with DDI or interfacial DMI stabilizes skyrmions in FM layer \cite{Akram2021,Tongq2018}.
+However, DMI-induced skyrmions offer potential for device applications due to convenient current-driven motion.
+Conversely, moir\'e skyrmion lattices induced by interlayer interaction frustration benefit from inherent electrical tunability of the moir\'e pattern itself.
+Furthermore, high scalability and room-temperature realization remain key challenges for moir\'e skyrmions.
+The vdW heterostructure combining high-$T_c$ magnets with strong SOC layers (e.g., TMDs) may offer promising solutions \cite{Huangk2022}.